PORA Video (click image below)

-Dr. Randy Kertz invited me last month to contribute to his monthly blog on ISB.
+Dr. Randy Kertz invited me some time ago to contribute to his monthly blog on ISB.
 He was particularly interested in my PORA method: PORA stands for: Principles of Rotating Attention.
 I learned the ideas behind it at the University of Music in Vienna and then created my own way of using and teaching it over the years.
 In particular, students find this handout (click to download) useful, where I created a step-by-step formula for it.

 Want the fast track to:

 - changing engrained bad habits (over-gripping, pulling up shoulders,…)

 - more concise timing